The first pattern that emerged from the “110 Miles…” discussion on the Marathon Swimmers Forum was Diana Nyad’s policy of active un-engagement.

 Don’t Rock the Boat

-Diana and/or her handlers must have calculated that their craft already rode so low in the water that any movement might swamp it.
+Diana and/or her handlers must have calculated that their boat already rode so low in the water that any movement might swamp it.
 So Diana either does not engage with skeptics; or, when she momentarily forgets herself and does engage, she quickly erases the evidence, pretends nothing happened, and hopes that the boat stops rocking.

 …had with him a clipping from the New York Tribune giving an interview as one of the many young Greeks who had stormed their consulate in New York when Greece was invaded, hoping they could get back so they could fight for their country.